googlearchive/observe-js/README.md

 assert(obj.a.b === target.myProp);
 ```

-### About observing Arrays

-`ArrayObserver` allows code to react to changes in the the indexed valued properties of an Array.
-Details:

-* Changes to non-indexed valued properties are not reported (e.g. arr.foo)
-* Regardless of what caused the change (e.g. splice(), arr[4] = 4, arr.length = 4), the effects are reported as splices.
-* The changes reported are the minimal set of splices required to transform the previous state of arr to the present state.
-  * `ArrayObserver.applySplices(splices, copyOfOldArray);` will do actually do this.
-* `ArrayObserver` does not respect prototype values.

-### About observing Objects

-`ObjectObserver` allows code to react to all property changes of a given object.
-Details:

-* Changes are reported as `added`, `removed`, and `changed` properties.
-Each is an object whose keys are property names and whose values the present value of that property on the object.
-* The forth argument (`getOldValueFn`) provided to callback, will retrieve the previous value of a given property if a change to it was reported.
-* `ObjectObserver` does not respect prototype values.

 ## About delivery of changes

-ChangeSummary is intended for use in environments which implement Object.observe, but it supports use in environments which do not.
+observe-js is intended for use in environments which implement Object.observe, but it supports use in environments which do not.

 If `Object.observe` is present, and observers have changes to report, their callbacks will be invoked at the end of the current turn (microtask).
 In a browser environment, this is generally at the end of an event.